sf-wdi-25/angular-ui-router-lab/README.md

     * Navigate to `http://localhost:8000/#/wines` to see your new route in action!
 By default, Angular adds that `#` to the URL.
 We'll see in a few steps how to use HTML5 mode to get rid of it.

-6. Now let's add a value to `winesIndexController` (in `app.js`) so we can make sure we know how to have it show up in the view.
+6. Now let's add a value to `WinesIndexController` (in `app.js`) so we can make sure we know how to have it show up in the view.

     ```js